JoinColony/colonyNetwork/docs/_Interface_IMetaColony.md

 ### `mintTokensForColonyNetwork`

-Mints CLNY in the Meta Colony and transfers them to the colony network Only allowed to be called on the Meta Colony by the colony network
+Mints CLNY in the Meta Colony and transfers them to the colony network.
+Only allowed to be called on the Meta Colony by the colony network.

 **Parameters**